Measurement of the Casimir force between superconductors: Supplementary Information

-The capacitance between two plates is not a linear function of their separation distance $d$, and $g_0$ is typically based only on the first-order Taylor series of the capacitance in $x/d$.
-To estimate the 'higher order' optomechanical couplings that stem from the nonlinearity of the capacitance expansion, we follow the method of~\cite{Cattiaux2020a}.
+The optomechanical cavity is formed by a plate capacitor where one of the plates is mechanically compliant.
+The capacitance is not a linear function of the separation distance $d'$, and $g_0$ only represents the first-order Taylor series of the capacitance in $x/d'$.
+To estimate the 'higher order' optomechanical couplings that stem from the nonlinearity of the capacitance expansion, we follow the method of~\cite{Cattiaux2020a} derived for the same type of system.
 The cavity frequency and couplings up to third order in $x$ are